 - An open open house will be held on Nov.
 28 to share the findings of the comparative analysis and the draft preliminary agency-preferred alternative for public comment.

 - Confirmation or re-evaluation and refinements of a preliminary agency-preferred alternative may be made based on public feedback.

 - A final partner agencies recommendation is planned to be presented in Jan. to the Boulder County Parks & Open Space Advisory Committee (POSAC), in Feb. to the Open Space Board of Trustees (OSBT), and in late Feb. or early March to the Boulder County Commissioners (BOCC) for action.

-Study Corridors & Conceptual Alignments
+Study Corridors & Conceptual Alignment Options Under Consideration

 The North Route generally follows the existing Eldorado Canyon Trail (ECT) corridor, with several variations and reroutes, reaching the Walker Ranch Loop Trail near South Boulder Creek.
 The existing and conceptual alignments detailed below are on public lands owned and managed by CPW/ECSP and City of Boulder OSMP.